-The aim of the project is to provide students with an opportunity to undertake a research project of their own interest, outline a hypothesis, design the experiments to test the hypothesis, and at the end of the year present the results in the form of a dissertation and as an oral presentation.
-These projects involve 12 weeks of laboratory or field-based research on a topic selected by the supervisor in light of the areas of expertise and cutting-edge research found within the RVC.
-However, students are welcome to propose a specific project to a supervisor in that area of expertise.
+Undertake an investigative hypothesis driven project or dissertation allied to your own research interests, and at the end of the year present the results in the form of a written report and as an oral presentation.
+These projects involve a topic selected by an RVC supervisor in light of the areas of expertise and cutting-edge research found within the college.
+However, you are welcome to propose specific topics for investigation to a supervisor in that area of expertise.

-This module will enable students to develop a work-relevant theoretical and practical understanding of commercial innovation, within the context of human and veterinary bio-medical sciences.
-Put another way, to learn and experiment with the knowledge, skills and attitudes scientists need in order to play a more effective and integrated role during the development of innovative life-saving and life-enhancing products and services including new medicines, diagnostics and healthcare provision.
-Students will be required to solve commercial problems in small groups and further develop their understanding of bioscience business, management and enterprise.
-This will allow students to link their scientific expertise with their new found understanding of commercial innovation and enterprise.
-These outcomes are crucial as numerous surveys of graduate employers in high technology disciplines state that science graduates lack important business and management competencies.
+Develop a work-relevant theoretical and practical understanding of commercial innovation, within the context of human and veterinary bio-medical sciences.
+You will learn and experiment with the knowledge, skills and attitudes scientists need in order to play a more effective and integrated role during the development of innovative life-saving and life-enhancing products and services including new medicines, diagnostics and healthcare provision.
+You will be required to solve commercial problems in small groups and further develop your understanding of bioscience business, management and enterprise.

-This advanced module is designed to build upon the knowledge you have gained in the 1st year in Reproduction.
-It concentrates on the veterinary applications of research in these two exciting fields and highlights how they make a real impact on animal health and welfare.
-To learn cellular and molecular aspects of reproductive biology from gonadal development and function to ovulation, fertilization and embryo and germ cells development, and establishment and maintenance of pregnancy and placental immunology in animals.
+Build upon the knowledge you have gained in the first year in Reproduction.
+You will concentrate on the veterinary applications of research and highlight how it makes a real impact on animal health and welfare.
+You will learn cellular and molecular aspects of reproductive biology from gonadal development and function to ovulation, fertilization and embryo and germ cells development, and establishment and maintenance of pregnancy and placental immunology in animals.

 In addition to their importance as pathogens, microbes have many beneficial uses.
 This module will give students the opportunity to explore the beneficial biotechnological use of microbes in the food industry, and in human and animal health.
 The module will explore the use of microbes as factories, microbes and food, microbes in research and microbes and health.
 The module will highlight the historical and state of the art applications of microbes as useful organisms, and you will have hands-on opportunities to explore how microbes can be used for the production of biopharmaceuticals.